Epicguest97/cryptonite_taskphase_mehul/TP-2/MachineLearning/libraries/Pandas.md

 dataset.
 Functions like .loc\[\] and .iloc\[\] are introduced for selecting data by label or by position, respectively.

-Moreover, the course highlights how conditional selections can be made, where only rows that meet certain criteria are returned.
+Moreover,  conditional selections can be made, where only rows that meet certain criteria are returned.
 For example, using .loc\[\] to filter rows based on conditions like greater-than or less-than values.
 This feature is analogous to filtering data in SQL,